sercrod/sercrod/docs/reference/reserved-and-transient.md

 ## 3) Reserved data keys on the host

-Keys starting with `$` are reserved for Nablla’s own use.
+Keys starting with `$` are reserved for Sercrod’s own use.
 Applications must not rely on their persistence or overwrite them unless explicitly documented.

 ### Transient file-operation keys
 - `$upload` - set by `*upload` for the cycle that produced the result. **Transient** (see §4).